 - You have time to keep testing and refining.

-If the majority of your work is a monthly Constant Contact newsletter and a few reminder emails, then complicated journeys might increase your costs and risks without bringing you significant returns.
+If the majority of your work consists of a monthly Constant Contact newsletter and a few reminder emails, then complicated journeys might increase your costs and risks without delivering significant returns.

-In this case, the choice between Constant Contact and Mailchimp would probably be in favor of the simpler tool or even a different solution altogether (cloud-style) if the budget is limited.
+In this case, the choice between Constant Contact and Mailchimp would probably favor the simpler tool, or even a different solution altogether (cloud-based) if the budget is limited.

 Forms, Landing Pages & List-Building Tools